 Section 30251 of the Coastal Act requires scenic and visual qualities to be considered and protected.
 The subject site is located within a rural area characterized by expansive mountain vistas.
-The site is visible from Latigo Canyon Road, a designated scenic highway in the LUP, particularly from mapped scenic vistas to the north and east of the project site, along Latigo Canyon Road (see Exhibit 4).
+The site is visible from some public vistas along the Escondido Falls Trail to the west and south of the subdivision, and from Latigo Canyon Road, a designated scenic highway in the LUP, on the eastern side of the subdivision.
+The subject parcel will also be visible from designated scenic public vistas to the north and east of the project site, along Latigo Canyon Road (see Exhibit 4).

-As stated previously, the applicant proposes to construct a 5,236 sq. ft., one story, 18 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and to excavate 127 cubic yards of material (for construction of a swimming pool).
+As stated previously, the applicant proposes to construct a 5,525 sq. ft., one story, 28 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and to excavate 118 cubic yards of material (for construction of the swimming pool) to be disposed of at the Calabasas Landfill.
 The proposed project would be sited on a previously constructed 24,680 square foot pad (CDP 5-89-1149 (Thorne)).

-An underlying open space easement for the preservation of views and sensitive habitat areas was required by the Commission as a condition of approval of the subdivision (CDP 5-89-11249, Thorne).
-That easement traverses the majority of the nineteen parcels in the subdivision, but the subject lot, Lot 17, is not one of those parcels.
-Nevertheless, the subject site is visible from a designated scenic highway and from specifically identified public viewing locations.
+An underlying open space easement for the preservation of views and sensitive habitat areas was required by the Commission as a condition of approval of the underlying subdivision (CDP 5-89-11249, Thorne) and was imposed to ensure the implementation of the permittee's offer to dedicate such an easement as part of the approved project description.
+Lot 18 is affected in part by the open space deed restriction, as shown on Exhibit 13.
+This restriction prohibits future development on that portion of Lot 18 subject to the open space deed restriction.

+The subject site is visible from a designated scenic highway and from specifically identified public viewing locations.
 Therefore, the Commission finds it necessary to require the proposed home to be constructed in accordance with specific design restrictions that limit the color of the proposed residence, garage, and associated roofs to colors compatible with the surrounding environment, and to require non-glare glass only for windows.
 These requirements are contained in Special Condition 4, and will ensure that the effects on public coastal views from Latigo Canyon Road and associated vista points that may be caused by the proposed development are minimized.

 In addition, Special Condition 1, discussed in Section B above, requires immediate stabilization and planting of all disturbed areas with native plant species.
 The condition requires the applicant to prepare a landscape plan that draws upon a palette of locally native plants for the landscape design of the subject parcel.
-The appropriate use of native plant materials will not only minimize the potential for erosion (as discussed previously) and resultant adverse visual impacts, but will ensure that any residual visual effects of the proposed project on public coastal views are minimized.
+The appropriate choice of use of native plant materials will not only minimize the potential for erosion (as discussed previously) and resultant adverse visual impacts, but will ensure that any residual visual effects of the proposed project on public coastal views are minimized.
 To further mitigate any residual impacts on public views that may be caused by the proposed development, the Special Condition 1 further requires that the approved planting plan include vertical elements to screen and soften the visual impact of the proposed development as seen from public viewing areas, particularly along Latigo Canyon Road.

-The Commission finds that the proposed project, as conditioned to incorporate the specified design restrictions and landscaping plans required by Special Conditions 1 and 4, is consistent with Section 30251 of the Coastal Act.
+The Commission finds that the proposed project, as conditioned to incorporate the specified design restrictions and landscaping plans required by Special Conditions 1,4 and 6, is consistent with Section 30251 of the Coastal Act.